zachlatta/cs902/README.md

-west-la
+cs902
 =======

-Assignments from computer science courses taken at West LA College.
+Assignments from CS902 at West LA College.